micene09/scarlett/docs/guide/why.md

 * [503 Service Unavailable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503), if you are integrating with a third party API, you can easily expect that the service could be temporary unavailable, a smart move is considering it as an expected response, that if occurs can be handled with a proper UX.
 * [404 Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404), think about an e-commerce, in which you are trying to resume a Cart using your cached Cart Id, but the Cart expired and API is returning 404, it cannot be a Fatal error because for your app is an expected behavior, so it should be handled to provide a UX like "Sorry, your cart expired, please go to home and start again".

-In Scarlett you have the following options:
+In scarlett you have the following options:
 1. Throw always an error when [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is `false`
 2. Never throw error
 3. Throw error when [Response.ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) is `false` but exclude from throwing with custom local options or custom callbacks on the response context, checking for status codes or details on the (typed) error body